asangeram/telegram-panel/README.md

 'Reminder'   => Cartalyst\Sentinel\Laravel\Facades\Reminder::class,
 'Sentinel'   => Cartalyst\Sentinel\Laravel\Facades\Sentinel::class,

-Now do 'php artisan vendor:publish'
+Now do 'php artisan vendor:publish --force'

+We are using the "--force" attribute, because we are overriding app.js file to use AdminLTE

 Now put these classes into you 'App\Http\Kernel.php' under $routeMiddleware: